OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 Openshift Features Tests
 ------------------------

-If Tungsten Fabric is run on Openshift cluster then there are some additional tests that may be run in order to check Openshift specific features.
+If OpenSDN is run on Openshift cluster then there are some additional tests that may be run in order to check Openshift specific features.
 Openshift provides alternative CLI tool sto kubectl called ``oc``.
 Use it in order to access Openshift specific commands.